Heavenly Food – All you want to know about Laylatul Qadr

 Ei’tikaf at home

-We can’t access the mosques during this time, but we can do ei’tiqaf in a room of our home.
+Women can do ei’tiqaf in a room of their home.
 Try your best not to communicate with anyone outside your room.
 But if you are living on your own, your whole house is your room, because you have no one to communicate with.

 Focus on your ibadah.
 It is time for deep reflection and getting closer to Allah Almighty.
 It is time to look at your record for the year – your salah and ibadah as well as your character and behaviour and work.
 When we take the time to review ourselves, it helps us improve and makes us more self-aware.